13-year-old boy impaled by flying beach umbrella at Gloucester beach

 GLOUCESTER , MASS.
-(WHDH) - A 13-year-old boy was rushed to the hospital after being impaled by a flying beach umbrella in Gloucester on Friday.
+(WHDH) – A 13-year-old boy who was vacationing in Gloucester was rushed to the hospital Friday after being impaled by a flying beach umbrella, officials said.

-Authorities say the boy suffered a puncture wound to his left shoulder.

-Witnesses say immediately beachgoers and a lifeguard ran to help the young teen.
+Witnesses say other beachgoers, a nurse, and a lifeguard immediately ran to help the young teen.

 Jacob Vargus saw what happened and said, “When I saw that I started to run down and when I got down there, there was like a hole in the kid’s arm so I started to talk to him, another lady started tying a tourniquet while others were calling the paramedics.”

-Paramedics arrived and found the boy at boardwalk 3 where they treated him and took him to Beverly Hospital.

-Firefighters say the boy was very compliant and calm while being treated.

-Mike Marnoto saw what happened and said, “These things, unfortunately, happen all of the time, people don’t dig them down firmly and they can impale you, they can hurt you so, hopefully, it’s a lesson for people at the beach to seriously dig their umbrella poles in the ground so they don’t come out and hurt anybody.”
+Mike Marnoto, who also saw the incident unfold, said, “These things, unfortunately, happen all of the time, people don’t dig them down firmly and they can impale you, they can hurt you so, hopefully, it’s a lesson for people at the beach to seriously dig their umbrella poles in the ground so they don’t come out and hurt anybody.”

+Gloucester Fire Department Lt.
+Nick Ouellette says when crews arrived the boy was in good condition and was very calm, not crying or screaming, and did not have the umbrella in his shoulder.

+“When we heard it come over the radio we kind of did a double-take because we confirmed he was in fact reportedly impaled by a beach umbrella,” Ouellette said.
+“It’s a pretty rare event around here even with the number of beaches we have, and the amount of people we have visit our beaches every year, it’s not a common occurrence.”

 Firefighters say they were tending to another injury at the beach at the same time.
 The injuries were unrelated.